leouieda/tesseroids/doc/theory.rst

 Grombein, T.; Seitz, K.; Heck, B. (2013), Optimized formulas for the gravitational field of a tesseroid, Journal of Geodesy,
 doi: 10.1007/s00190-013-0636-1

+Li, Z., T. Hao, Y. Xu, and Y. Xu (2011), An efficient and adaptive approach for modeling gravity effects in spherical coordinates, Journal of Applied Geophysics, 73(3), 221–231, doi:10.1016/j.jappgeo.2011.01.004.

 Nagy, D., G. Papp, and J. Benedek (2000),
 The gravitational potential and its derivatives for the prism,